mrchrisneal/DashPad/docs/api/index.md

 ## Important Deployment Note

 ⚠️ **The API container MUST run directly on the server being monitored.** It cannot be deployed to cloud services like Google Cloud Run because it requires:

 - Direct access to `/proc` and `/sys` filesystems
 - Local file system access for logs
-- Host networking for system metric collection
+- Host networking to gather network information (planned feature)

 Only deploy the API container on the actual Linux server you want to monitor.